Crefeda/SyNERGY/README.md

 		- gator daemon for the Snapdragon 820 (android version)

 3. Integrate ARM Streamline with Caffe/Caffe2
-	- ARM Streamline annotations task
+	- ARM Streamline annotation task

 4. Take power measurements & calculate per-layer energy
 	- Script to read power values from sysfs (or ina3221x@40 entry in the file system )